Table of Contents

 Meditation is the practice of resting the mind and attaining a state of awareness.
 It is the source for thinking through all the levels of our mind & body and finally experiencing the center of awareness within.

-The best part of meditation is that, while practicing meditation you are awake and observant, the mind approaches everything with equanimity.
+The best part of meditation is that, while practicing meditation you are awake and observant, and the mind approaches everything with equanimity.
 The purpose of meditation is to tranquil the mind and take the focus away from worldly things.

 What is Buddha Meditation?